-Project Lead the Way[®] - Principles of Engineering
+Project Lead the Way® - Principles of Engineering

 Develops engineering problem-solving skills.
 Knowledge of research and design is applied to create solutions to various challenges, document work and communicate solutions.
 Topics include mechanisms, energy, statics, materials and kinematics.
-(16/64) Prerequisite: EGT:400 recommended but not required standards and technical documentation.
-(16/64) Prerequisite: EGT:400 and EGT:410 recommended but not required
+(16/64) Prerequisite: EGT:400 recommended but not required

-Project Lead the Way[®] - Digital Electronics
+Project Lead the Way® - Digital Electronics

-Introduction to the process of combinational and sequential logic design, engineering
+Introduction to the process of combinational and sequential logic design, engineering standards and technical documentation.